hjpae/NCC-psych239_f2020/readme.md

 ## Methods
 &nbsp;&nbsp;In this study, we build three different neural network architectures that determines causal signals.
 Each model is structured under different architecture: fully-connected linear, fully-connected deep linear, and linear with residual blocks.
 The models are trained under artificially generated training dataset.
 After training, each model is tested by predicting cause-effect scenarios of the test dataset.
 Finally, test accuracy is measured by correct count / test count ratio.
 We use test accuracy to compare performance of models.

+### Datasets
+&nbsp;&nbsp;Our dataset is consisted of (X<sub>i</sub>, Y<sub>i</sub>) pairs where each data points follow distribution under causal link between X and Y. For example, if X is the altitude and Y is the temperature, we can put a data point pair (X<sub>i</sub>, Y<sub>i</sub>) as ‘X<sub>i</sub> causes Y<sub>i</sub>’ according to interventional causal power.
+For each pair we show causal direction of X and Y by assigning binary values.
+If X causes Y (X → Y), the data point pair is labeled as causal with binary value of 1.
+If Y causes X (X ← Y), the data point pair is labeled as anti-causal with binary value of 0.
+The dataset also contains noise pair with binary value of 0.5, which refers to (X, Y) pair not having any causal relationship.
+Each data point pairs are originated from a distribution under interventional expectation.
+That is, the causal direction of a pair (X<sub>i</sub>, Y<sub>i</sub>) depends on the causal direction of its underlying distribution (X, Y).
+Figure # illustrates each different distribution having its own causal direction.
+Using such data for training, the model learns how to classify a data point pair into appropriate distribution.
+To sum up, model training from this study follows the logic of binary classification.

+### Models
-&nbsp;&nbsp; Our model follows the structure of Neural causation coefficient (NCC)[ref].
+&nbsp;&nbsp;Our model follows the structure of Neural causation coefficient (NCC)[ref].
 All model realizations from this study are based on the paper[ref] and codes from GitHub repository[ref].

 * NCC

 * residual NCC

 * deep NCC

+### Model training

 ## Results